By Jesse DeStasio

 So consumed with the emails flying in front of him, it took several calls before he looked up at who he was passing in the hall.

 Rex lost his composure for a moment, the feelings he had for CyMa rushing back instantly.

 She looked happy to see him, but Rex was suspicious.
 “I just got done with my meeting with Fred, he has some freelance work for me.
 Nice suit, by the way!”

 “Hey,” She shot him a mischievous look, “Let me buy you a drink.”

-Rex knew to skip the flashy, futuristic cafeteria at Pizza Shunt HQ and instead head to a pub in nearby Sunnyside.
+Rex knew to skip the flashy, futuristic cafeteria at Pizza Shunt HQ and instead they headed to a pub in nearby Sunnyside.
 They sat in the back, Rex reaching up to mute the news on a nearby TV.

-She ordered a bulleit whiskey (neat) and he ordered a can of Rift cola, much to CyMa’s amusement.
+She ordered a bulleit whiskey (neat) and he ordered a can of Rift cola (which earned him an audible scoff)